Convergence is accelerating disruption… everywhere!

 “If you think you kind of understand what’s going on with that tech today, you probably don’t,” says Philip.
 “We’re still in the middle of landing the airplane of all these new devices.”

-(1) Transition from PC-based to standalone mobile VR devices.
+(1) Transition from PC-based to standalone mobile Virtual Reality devices.

 Oculus Go, the leading standalone mobile VR device on the market, requires only a mobile app for setup and can be transported anywhere with WiFi.